Choice Disjunctive Queries in Logic Programming: Introduction

 The body of the definition above contains a mutually exclusive goal, denoted by $\add$.
-As a particular example, solving the query $son(tom,Y)$ would result in selecting and executing the first goal $male(tom) \land father(tom,Y)$, while discarding the second one.
+As a particular example, solving the query $son(tom,Y)$ would result in selecting and executing the first goal $male(tom) \otimes father(tom,Y)$, while discarding the second one.
 The given goal will succeed, producing solutions for $Y$.
-Of course, we can specify mutually exclusive goals using cut in Prolog, but it is well-known that cuts complicates the declarative meaning of the program \cite{Bratko}.
+Of course, we can specify mutually exclusive goals using cut in Prolog, but it is well-known that cuts complicates the declarative meaning of the program.
 Our language makes it possible to formulate mutually exclusive goals in a high-level way.
 The class of choice disjunctive goals is, in a sense, a high-level abstraction for the cut predicate.

 As seen from the example above, choice-disjunctive goals can be used to perform mutually exclusive tasks.
-There are several linear logic languages \cite{HM94,Wini} in which goals of the form $G_0 \oplus G_1$ are present.
-A common yet problematic aspect of these works is their treatment of the $\oplus$-goals: these goals are treated as inclusive-OR (or classical disjunctive) goals rather than exclusive-OR ones:
+There are several well-designed linear logic languages \cite{HM94,Wini} in which goals of the form $G_0 \oplus G_1$ are present.
+A common problem of these works is their treatment of the $\oplus$-goals: these goals are treated as inclusive-OR (or classical disjunctive) goals rather than exclusive-OR ones:

 where $\lor$ represents classical disjunction.
-Hence, the declarative reading of $\oplus$ -- known as {\it the machine's choice} -- is $violated$ in these languages.
+Hence, it is rather unfortunate that the declarative reading of $\oplus$ -- known as {\it the machine's choice} -- is missing in these languages.

-A satisfactory solution can be obtained by adding the choice action, as discussed above, to their execution model of $\add$ so that the execution respects the declarative reading of $\oplus$, while maintaining provability.
+A satisfactory solution can be obtained by adopting game semantics of \cite{Jap03}, \ie, by adding an extra layer of the choice action, as discussed above, to their execution model of $\add$.
+In this way, the execution respects the declarative reading of $\oplus$, while maintaining provability.
 Hence, the main difference is that, once a goal is chosen, the unchosen goal will be discarded in our language, while it will remain alive (typically through a creation of a choicepoint) in those languages.